Nkusibeni23/Nkusibeni23/README.md

 If you ever catch me "doing nothing," I'm probably optimizing 1,000 things in my head.
 Efficiency is an art — and I’m Picasso with it.

----

-> *"Why work harder when you can work smarter and still crush it?"* 🚀